Market data including bonds and fuel prices

 In the wake of SAA’s near-demise Comair’s market share crept up to 35%-40% by the time it too collapsed

 Ahmad Abouammo was found guilty of turning over personal information of platform users who’d criticised the Saudi royal family

 Failure to win on Saturday would put coach Ian Foster and captain under pressure in terms of their future with the team

 Nicholas Yell trades SUV for saddle and makes his way from Bot River to Merweville and on to Kruisrivier

 Brussels — European Central Bank (ECB) president Christine Lagarde has said the institution isn’t discussing the phasing out of its emergency bond-buying even as it sees signs that the economy is starting to shake off the coronavirus pandemic.

 While noting that medium-term risks for the economy are balanced, she pushed back against any suggestion the ECB is thinking about scaling back stimulus, describing the idea as “premature.”..

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.